The kidneys, each about the size of a fist, play three major roles:

 Symptoms and Complications

 The symptoms of kidney disease depend on the type of disease that a person has.
-If the disease is caused by a bacterial infection, the person will develop a high fever.
+If the disease is caused by a bacterial infection, the person may develop a high fever.
 Other signs of kidney disease include passing too much or too little urine, or passing blood or abnormal levels of chemicals in the urine.
 Nephrogenic diabetes insipidus is a kidney disease in which the kidneys cannot remove enough water from the urine to make it concentrated.

 Mild–to–moderate kidney disease often does not have any symptoms.
 However, in ERSD or uremia, when the toxins accumulate in a person's blood, symptoms may include: